 Perfect your riding habit from the ground up

-A quality pair of boots is an essential piece of riding gear.
-Boots should be comfortable and protect your feet from specific hazards you may encounter while riding and working around horses.
+A quality pair of boots is a must-have piece of riding gear for all equestrians, from beginners to professionals.
+Boots should be comfortable and protect your feet from any hazards you may encounter while riding and working around horses.
 Bonus points if you love how they look.

 Boots will vary depending on your riding style or task.
 At present, my closet has five different pairs of equestrian-specific riding boots:

 - English show boots

 - Western show boots

 With so many choices, it can be hard to decide what is right for you.
 Fortunately, we’ll be featuring a variety of boots from each of these categories.

 A word of caution when buying “riding boots” — make sure they are truly designed for horseback riding.

 With many top fashion brands like Prada and Gucci featuring the “equestrian look,” riding boots are officially trendy.